How to become a hypnotherapist in the UK

 • Is there any impartial course feedback?

 Many training schools and organisations will have this information readily available on their website.
-If you cannot find this information or are unsure, do not hesitate to contact the school directly to ask for more information.
+If you cannot find this information or are unsure, do not hesitate to contact the school directly to ask for more details.

 Continuing Professional Development (CPD) refers to the enhancement and development of the skills you gained from your initial hypnotherapy training course.
 Attending CPD events will not only develop your skillset but will also help you keep abreast with any new rules and regulations of the industry.